rocketden/tester/README.md

 }
 ```

-Above, `captureOutput`, and `captureError` is an additionally generated method
-that serializes and prints the user return object to the console.
-The resulting
-output from the user program is then parsed, judged, and sent back to the user.
+The resulting output from the user program is then parsed, judged, and
+sent back to the user.

 ## Output Format